reinh/jquery-autocomplete/README.markdown

 # jQuery Autcomplete plugin #

-This is a simple but really powerful autocomplete plugin for jQuery
+This is a simple but really powerful autocomplete plugin for jQuery.

-It has events and is very customizable.
+It has many events and it's very customizable.
+Give it a try!

 ## Documentation ##